-Look at the Size and Shape
+1. Look at the Size and Shape

-Organic crops usually have variable sizes and shapes.
-Organic farmers describe them as “imperfect”.
-The reason is simple—these are not treated with enzymes, pesticides, or growth-enhancing substances.
-They also have to withstand insect pests and different environmental impacts.
+Organic vegetables usually have variable sizes and shapes.
+Farmers describe them as “imperfect”.
+The reason is simple: these are not treated with enzymes, synthetic pesticides, antibiotics, or hormones.

 If you are a farmer, an excellent way to clear the doubts of critics is to get certified as an organic farmer or invite them down to inspect your farm.